Kijuana Nige: 5 Fast Facts You Need to Know

 According to her profile on a cam site she links to on Twitter, she is “an all around entertainer.
 Enjoys making music, modeling, acting, throwing parties and just enjoying life.
 Country girl attitude with a huge heart.”

-5. Foerster Has Been a Coach in the NFL for 25 Years & Is One of the League’s Highest Paid Assistants
+5. Foerster Has Been a Coach in the NFL for 25 Years & Was One of the League’s Highest Paid Assistants

 Foerster, 55, joined the Miami Dolphins in 2016 as the team’s offensive line coach, according to the team’s website.
 He came to Miami after spending 2015 in the same role with the 49ers.
 Previously, he was Washington’s offensive line coach from 2010 to 2014.

-According to ESPN, Foerster is one of the highest paid assistant coaches in the NFL, making between $2.5 to $3 million per year.
-He is in his 25th season coaching in the NFL and his second stint in Miami.
+According to ESPN, Foerster was one of the highest paid assistant coaches in the NFL, making between $2.5 to $3 million per year.
+He was in his 25th season coaching in the NFL and his second stint in Miami.
 He was briefly the offensive coordinator for the Dolphins in 2004.

 Foerster started his NFL career in 1993 as the tight ends coach for the Minnesota Vikings.
 He then spent 1996 to 2001 as Tampa Bay’s offensive line coach, 2002 to 2003 as the tight ends coach in Indianapolis and 2005 to 2007 as Baltimore’s offensive line coach.
 He held the same job in San Francisco from 2008 to 2009 before heading to Washington.